 3:00 PM

-Check-in
+Check In

 12:00 PM

-Check-out
+Check Out

-3 nights
+3 Nights

-Duration

 Kioicho is a town embraced in luscious greenery and a rich history, where Japanese traditions and Western culture intertwine.
 It's here, in Tokyo's most dignified neighbourhood, that The Prince Gallery Tokyo Kioicho welcomes guests.
 It is a hotel that marries lush nature and artistic designs with cutting-edge functions in a sophisticated manner, accompanied by the top floor views as magnificent as paintings.
-The Prince Gallery Tokyo Kioicho offers a personalised environment like never before,

-delivering comfort that's customised to the needs of each guest in an exquisite atmosphere via the latest and seamless services.
+The Prince Gallery Tokyo Kioicho offers a personalised environment like never before, delivering comfort that's customised to the needs of each guest in an exquisite atmosphere via the latest and seamless services.

 Room Selection

-Category

-Grand Deluxe Corner King
+Room Category Club Deluxe King

 Room Description

-58 sqm.
+42 sqm.
 Ample natural light from oversized windows and a refined palette of gold, orange, umber, and cream underscore the space's sleek but inviting ambience.
 Crowned by a cream leather headboard, the plump bed invites you to take in a favourite program on the 55-inch 4K-resolution television.
+Club Deluxe King rooms boast a generous cushioned window seat, with glass side table, overlooking the city.
+A contemporary wood writing desk and chair provide an ideal space for work or study.
 Separated by glass doors and encased in grey marble, the bathroom extends the space's open atmosphere.
 A glass-enclosed wet room features a deep soaking bathtub as well as a rainforest shower with handheld wand and bench.
 Plush robes and signature Luxury Collection bath amenities elevate the experience.
 Guests of our Club Rooms enjoy access to our Club Lounge.

-Breakfast included
+· Breakfast included

-Day 2

 Spend today exploring some of Tokyo's highlights with your guide.
 Start your day at Meiji Jingu, Tokyo's most important shrine, situated in a large, forest-area in amongst the bustling city.
 From here you'll venture over to the trendy nearby districts of Harajuku and Omotesando: the former is the centre of Japanese teen culture, bursting with life, and the latter boasts more buildings by great modern architects than anywhere else.
 In the afternoon explore Shibuya, one of Tokyo's busiest, most colourful districts, and home to the famous 'Shibuya Crossing.'
 The area has many great arcades where you can try Japanese-style games and make some memories in the amazing 'purikura' photo booths.
 Famous for shopping and nightlife as well as unparalleled people watching, Shinjuku Station is the busiest station in the world and is surrounded by department stores, restaurants, and izakaya.
 You could then end the day trying out one of the most famous Japanese pastimes, karaoke.
-There is no shortage of karaoke venues in the city, and it's easy to simply walk in and request a private room to sing the night away! - Guided - Transport: Local transport Overnight luggage transfer: Tokyo - Nikko To allow you to travel comfortably your luggage will be sent from Tokyo to Nikko overnight.
-We suggest packing a small overnight bag as you will be without the bulk of your luggage for your arrival night in Nikko.
+There is no shortage of karaoke venues in the city, and it's easy to simply walk in and request a private room to sing the night away! - Guided - Transport: Local transport Day 3 Overnight luggage transfer: Tokyo - Nikko To allow you to travel comfortably your luggage will be sent from Tokyo to Nikko overnight.
+We suggest packing a small overnight bag as you will be without the bulk of your luggage for your final night in Tokyo.